Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 Definition of a Finite Element for `SLOTH` is made with a C++ object of type `SpatialDiscretization` or, more specifically for tests, by using the alias `SPA`.

-!!! example "Extract of the input data file with the definition of the mesh"
+!!! example "Extract of the test file with the definition of the mesh"

     ```c++
     auto refinement_level = 0;